supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Number Systems.md

 ### Decimal to r-ary System

-To convert decimal to r-ary number, successive division by $r$ can be used for the integer part and successive multiplication can be used for fraction part.
+To convert decimal to r-ary number,
+- successive division by $r$ can be used for the integer part and
+- successive multiplication by $r$ can be used for fraction part.

 > [!point]
 > Perform conversion on the integer part and the fraction part separately.